gomathishankar28/ms4_bubbles/README.md

 ## **Features to be implemented in future**
 *   Product Description to include Ingredients.
-*   Sorting products based on color and ingredients.
+*   Sorting products based on color and ingredients filter.
 *   Display Likes and dislikes for each post.
+*   Using django-phonenumber field for mobile number on models

 # Technologies